chalbersma/persist_transaction/source_docs/setup.md

 		sudo systemctl restart apache2

 	* Right now the system is listening on a self signed certificate.
 You should use something like [let's encrypt](https://letsencrypt.org/) if you want your service to be publicly available.

+	* Optionally you can put in an apache http->https redirect or you can use the redirect example page in `/opt/persist_transaction/setup/index.html` to redirect to the proper place.
+(Please note that you'll need to change the hostname).